Convex-Dev/convex/docs/vision.md

 * **Self-Sovereignty** - Individuals should have ownership and control of their own digital identity and assets
 * **Neutrality** - The Convex platform and governance shall be totally neutral to all users, and will never censor legitimate transactions.
-* **Decentralisation** - We will deliver complete decentralisation of Convex, both as a technical platform and in terms of long term governance of the Foundation
+* **Decentralisation** - Our aim is to be fully decentralised, both as a technical platform and in terms of long term governance of the Foundation
 * **Sustainability** - We will ensure that all Convex technology is efficient and environmentally sustainable, and in particular does not create an incentive to waste energy or computational resources (e.g. Proof of Work)
 * **Simplicity** - Our technology and user experience must be simple, in the sense that it is based on foundational concepts and building blocks that a robust and reusable
 * **Unbreaking** - We shall strive to achieve zero breaking changes or forks in the production network.
 The only such changes that will be allowed are to fix systematic threats to network security or governance.